moq-wg/moq-transport/draft-lcurley-moq-transport.md

 MoQTransport is a generic protocol is designed to work in concert with multiple MoQ Streaming Formats.
-These MoQ Streaming Formats define how content is encoded, packaged, and mapping to MoQT objects, along with policies for discovery, subscription and congestion response.
+These MoQ Streaming Formats define how content is encoded, packaged, and mapped to MoQT objects, along with policies for discovery and subscription.

 * {{motivation}} covers the background and rationale behind MoQ transport.
 * {{objects}} covers how live content is fragmented into objects.